Armenia Says 4 Killed In Border Flare-up With Azerbaijan - UrduPoint

 The fighting occurred near the village of Nerkin Hand in the southern region of Siunik.

-Azerbaijan's border guards said this was a "riposte" to a "provocation" on Monday by Armenian troops that Baku said had injured one Azerbaijani soldier.
+Azerbaijan's border guards said the action was a "riposte" to a "provocation" on Monday by Armenian troops that Baku said had injured one Azerbaijani soldier.

-Baku's defence ministry said Armenian troops had opened fire twice late on Monday on Kokhanabi village in the Tovuz region.
+The Armenian foreign ministry accused Baku of "constantly trying to thwart efforts of parties interested in the stability and security of the South Causus" and called for a "return to (peace) talks."

-Armenia denied the allegation, saying the claim "does not align with reality".
+"The Armenian shooting of the Azerbaijani soldiers yesterday was deplorable.
+But Azerbaijan's response today seems disproportionate," Borrell said in a statement to the press.

-Russia -- which used to be the main mediator of the conflict but has in recent years been bogged down by its Ukraine invasion -- urged calm and called the violence "worrying".
+Russia -- which used to be the main mediator of the conflict but has in recent years been distracted by its Ukraine invasion -- urged calm and called the violence "worrying".

 "We call on both sides to show restraint to avoid any acts that the opposite side could see as provocative," Kremlin spokesman Dmitry Peskov said.